Every Day I Love You

 "Every Day I Love You" is the final single from Irish boy band Boyzone before their initial split in 2000.
 The song peaked at No. 3 on the UK Singles Chart and became their eighth No. 1 single in Ireland.
-The song has received a Silver certification for shipping 200,000 copies in the UK.
+The song has received a silver certification in the United Kingdom for shipping 200,000 copies.

 Music video

-The video shows the band traveling in a car, riding through Prague.
+The video shows the band travelling in a car, riding through Prague.
 A woman is shown staring at them along the way until they reach a café where they stop, and the woman places her suitcase on their car and vanishes.
 As the song progresses, the band sees other people vanish into thin air as well, but they eventually reappear as the song ends.
 The woman who places her suitcase on their car appears again and takes her suitcase back, and the band eventually exit from the café in their car.